ElijahElrod/ElijahElrod/README.md

 I devote time not only to work, but also to learning new languages, technologies, and reading technical literature.

-:muscle: &nbsp; I'm learning Rust + Go via building passion projects<br>
+:muscle: &nbsp; I'm learning Rust via building passion projects<br>

 ---